-You are eligible for workers compensation in Columbus, GA from the day you start your job.
-Workers comp gives you a right to medical care and weekly pay if you’re injured while working.
-This system is designed to protect employees and help you get through recovery from your injuries without paying a financial cost.
+You are eligible for workers’ compensation in Georgia from the day you start your job.
+Workers’ compensation gives you a right to medical care and weekly pay if you’re injured while working.
+This system is designed to protect employees and help them get through recovery from their injuries without paying a financial cost.

-What is Workers Compensation?
+What Is Workers’ Compensation?

-- Take home pay.
-If your doctor takes you out of work for a week or more, you receive temporary pay while you recover.
-The amount is two-thirds of your regular paycheck, up to a maximum of $550, and it is tax free.
+- Take-home pay: If your doctor takes you out of work for a week or more, you receive temporary pay while you recover.
+The amount is two-thirds of your regular paycheck, up to a maximum of $550, and it is tax-free.
 If you have a permanent injury, you may qualify for an additional payment.

-- Physical therapy.
-If your injury requires physical therapy, it is included in the medical treatment you receive.
+- Physical therapy: If your injury requires physical therapy, it is included in the medical treatment you receive.

 - All medication is covered.

-- Necessary travel expenses.
-You will be reimbursed at a rate of 40 cents per mile for all travel to and from doctor or hospital visits, pharmacies, tests and other medical related trips.
+- Necessary travel expenses: You will be reimbursed at a rate of 40 cents per mile for all travel to and from doctor or hospital visits, pharmacies, tests, and other medical-related trips.

-In some cases you may also be eligible for vocational rehabilitation.
+In some cases, you may also be eligible for vocational rehabilitation.
 You may also qualify for a “partial disability” payment when your recovery is complete.

 to find a John Foy office near you